-■ Active Development of the Strategic Services Industry
+Promotion of Strategic Services Development

-To implement the "Strengthen Investment in Strategic Services Promotion Plan", the National Development Fund of the Executive Yuan has allocated NT\$10 billion to be invested in stages, jointly with funds from fund management companies to promote the development of strategic services.

-The first stage of the plan kicked off in 2013 with an investment period of 10 years.
-Government investments in any enterprise under the plan is limited to a maximum of

-NT\$100 million, and government shares shall not exceed 49% of the enterprise's paid-in capitalization.
-The goal is to improve employment in the service sector, and support internationalization and technological development of the services sector to thereby expand overseas exports and increase output value.
+For the implementation of the "Strengthen Investment in Strategic Services Promotion Plan," the National Development Fund of the Executive Yuan has allocated NT\$10,000 million to be invested jointly with funds from fund management companies to promote the development of strategic services.
+The project was kicked off in 2013 and is running for a period of 10 years.
+Government investment in any enterprise under this plan is limited to a maximum of NT\$100 million and may not exceed 49% of the enterprise's capitalization.
+The purpose is to improve employment opportunities in the service sector, assist the service sector in internationalization and technological development, and increase export volume and production value.

-Investment areas include: information services, Chinese e-commerce, digital content, cloud computing, the MICE industry, internationalization of gourmet foods, international logistics, health care and wellness, design services, chain franchises, tourism, energy technology services, and other approved services.
+Strategic service industries include information services, Chinese-language e-commerce, digital content, cloud computing, the MICE industry, internationalization of gourmet foods, international logistics, healthcare, design services, chain store franchising, tourism operations, energy technology services, and other approved service businesses.